-Decentralized Gaming Platforms: Blockchain Gaining Ground in the Gaming Industry
+Decentralized Gaming Platforms in the Gaming Industry

-Blockchain, one word that cannot be avoided today.
+Blockchain is one word that cannot be avoided today.
 It has succeeded in creating a buzz globally.
 It’s safe to say, the technology is the new black.
 Having successfully disrupted several industry sectors, ranging from the financial and education to healthcare and entertainment sectors, blockchain technology seems to not be holding back and is certainly on its way to being the new global standard of operations.

 The tech advancement is not without reason.
 It offers a platform for pure decentralization giving parties more control and security, considering its features of immutability and “unalterability”.
-It has succeeded in providing remarkable solutions ranging from decentralized trading, peer to peer transactions, and smart contracts, to the creation of digital assets, identities, and several other solutions.
+It has succeeded in providing remarkable solutions ranging from decentralized trading, peer-to-peer transactions, and smart contracts, to the creation of digital assets, identities, and several other solutions.
 Yet, there is still more to be tapped into that the tech can deliver.

 Enter Blockchain into the Gaming Industry

 With the widespread adoption of blockchain tech and its continued disruption of several industries, another industry this technology has already penetrated and currently is disrupting is the gaming industry.
 The gaming market currently has over 2 billion active users or gamers, with nearly 1 billion of them actively engaged in online spending.
-This certainly is a market with the great promise of profitability, which is why there several hundreds of thousands of traditional games currently running in the market.
+This certainly is a market with the great promise of profitability, which is why there are several hundreds of thousands of traditional games currently running in the market.

 Blockchain technology is already gaining ground in the market and gearing towards changing the modus operandi.
 With hundreds of blockchain games already operational and garnering user bases, the wide acceptability of the idea cannot be doubted.
 Blockchain games like Etheremon, which ranks top in the list of blockchain games, are already making waves in the industry.
 Etheremon allows gamers to capture, train, and transform characters called “Mons” and also trade them with others using the EMONT tokens.
-Another example of blockchain games making waves is CryptoKitties – the most popular blockchain based game in the industry.
+Another example of blockchain games making waves is CryptoKitties – the most popular blockchain-based game in the industry.
 It’s one of the first to allow gamers to trade virtual cats.
 Gamers collect, purchase, and grow their virtual cats, with every kitten having its uniqueness.
 The interesting thing about the platform is only owners of the kittens can sell them due to their uniqueness.
 There are several other games on blockchain platforms recording impressive amounts of daily active users.